typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 Numerous methods exist for tracking unsynced rows in PostgreSQL, each offering its own advantages and disadvantages.
 This guide will explore various strategies for both real-time and bulk syncing.
 Ultimately, it's essential to determine which methods are best suited for your database design and use case.

-A straightforward and effective method for tracking changes, which will be demonstrated in this guide, is by creating a log table for unsynced rows.
+Creating a log table for tracking unsynced rows, is the first strategy that will be demonstrated.
+It is relatively straightforward to set-up and provides the most control over the amount rows that are synced at any given time.

 #### Creating a Logging Table to Track Unsynced Rows